Civic Guards Gallery - Sight

 Great masters as Hals or Rembrandt were competeing for these orders and Rembrandt's most famous “Night Watch” (now at the Rijksmuseum) was in fact at its origins a gruoup portrait of the city musketeers, painted to decorate the wall of the city biggest shootng range De Doelen (English Targets).

-Furthermore Civic Guards Gallery is near the following sights: Amsterdam Museum (±0 metre), Dungeon Amsterdam (±50 metre), Allard Pierson Museum (±175 metre), Begijnhof (±200 metre) & Madame Tussauds (±250 metre).For information:
+Furthermore Civic Guards Gallery is near the following sights: Amsterdam Museum (±0 metre), Dungeon Amsterdam (±50 metre), Allard Pierson Museum (±175 metre), Begijnhof (±200 metre) & Ripley’s Believe It or Not! (±250 metre).For information:

 Kalverstraat 92, Amsterdam